-As stated in Section 1.1, the development and operation of four-25 bed Enhanced Young Adult Scattered Site Supportive Housing programs located in New York State is targeted for young adults between the ages of 18 and 25 diagnosed with a serious mental illness (SMI) who are leaving institutional settings, leaving foster care or are currently street or sheltered homeless.
-Institutional settings include but are not limited to Residential Treatment Facilities, Residential Treatment Centers, Children's Community Residences, or OMH operated Psychiatric Centers.
+As stated in Section 1.1, the operation of two 25-bed Enhanced Young Adult Scattered Site Supportive Housing programs to be sited in either Albany or Schenectady, and either Rockland or Erie County is targeted for young adults between the ages of 18 and 25 diagnosed with a serious mental illness (SMI) who are leaving institutional settings, leaving foster care or are currently street or sheltered homeless.
+Institutional settings include but are not limited to Residential Treatment Facilities.
+Residential Treatment Centers, Children's Community Residences, or OMH operated Psychiatric Centers.
 Young adults served by this program are expected to have significant support needs, reflecting complex backgrounds that include institutional living, hospitalizations, out-of-home placement, foster care, and homelessness.
 To meet those needs and to support recovery, enhanced services will be provided.
 Many of the individuals to be served have not yet developed sufficient skills needed to live independently in the community.
 The enhanced services are intended to improve access to behavioral health and community resources, support vocational/educational goals, and develop real-world skills that will support the individuals on the path forward as independent adults.